 Jacato (known to others as garden egg or African eggplant) are part of the aubergine family, though much smaller, yellowly green in colour and a little more bitter than your purple aubergine.
 You’ll be familiar with jacato if you’ve tried my recipe for jacato babaganoush or you’ve been to one of my supper clubs (returning early autumn 2018), when I serve it with pepper chicken – always a hit!

 I use it this time in my series of recipes using my CHAM CHAM Hot Pepper Sauce, along with aubergine and feta.
-I know many people like to put their aubergines in salty water before cooking it to remove the bitterness (and so they don’t soak up too much oil when cooking), but I prefer not to.
+I know many people like to salt their aubergines before cooking it to remove the bitterness and remove some of the water (and so they don’t soak up too much oil when cooking), but I prefer not to for this receipe.
 I love getting a burst of bitterness, alongside the hit of sweetness and spice from the sauce, blended in with the creaminess of the feta.

 Another quick and easy one for your summer menu – enjoy!

 1 large aubergine, washed, 1/2 cm slices cut lengthways

 10 jacato, washed, sliced – though cut in quarter if cooking on a bbq